 - Worcestershire sauce is an umami delivery vehicle, similar to fish sauce or soy sauce

-- Adds sweetness to offset the tartness of the tomatoes
+- Adds a tangy sweetness to offset the tartness of the tomatoes

 How to make homemade baked beans

 This recipe couldn’t be easier, particularly if you are using frozen chopped onion and garlic.